So You Would Like to Breed Survey Your Dog?

 OBJECTIVES: To promote and offer guidance for the uniform development of the German Shepherd Dog and to improve its inherent working abilities

-The Victorian Survey Panel at work: From left to right: Vince Tantaro, Alistair Henderson, Jenny Yuen, Fran Farley (retired 2017), Greg Green, James Rodger, Ian Urie.
-(Anita Pettenhofer not present)
+The Victorian Survey Panel: Vince Tantaro, Alistair Henderson, Jenny Yuen, Greg Green and Ian Urie.

 HOW DO I GO ABOUT IT?